Renewable-Based Charging in Green Ride-Sharing: Results

 \section{Results}

 The following results stem from the mathematical algorithms described in the Methods section.
 The experiments consider a fleet of 100 EVs and use the data recorded by the Taxi and Limousine Commission (TLC)\cite{TLC} on Tuesday, March 1, 2022, between 6:00 and 24:00.
 In terms of renewable generation, we consider the photovoltaic (PV) power generation profiles extracted from the renewable historical data of New York Independent System Operator\cite{NY_ISO_2023}, as explained in the Data Sources section.
 To clarify, we use the term ride-hailing below to indicate the case where each vehicle carries only one passenger, as in a taxi service.
 On the other hand, we use the term ride-sharing to refer to the case where several riders can be picked up along a route by the same vehicle.
 In line with this terminology, even shared/pooled ride-hailing services are included in this category.
+Note that both ride-sharing and ride-hailing platforms are more generically referred to as ride-service providers.
 The complete description of the simulation setup is provided in the Methods section.
 To present the results we define three study cases:

-$\bullet$ \emph{Business-as-usual}: the ride-service provider assigns ride requests to an EV fleet.
+$\bullet$ \emph{Business-as-usual}: the ride-hailing platform assigns ride requests to an EV fleet.
 The EVs are exclusively charging when their batteries are empty.
 The EV charging does not exploit renewable energy resources.

-$\bullet$ \emph{Case 1}: the ride-service provider receives and assigns both ride and charge requests, based on the outcome of the process described in Methods, in which the EV fleet and the power utility company engage in an incentive-assignment process.
+$\bullet$ \emph{Case 1}: the ride-hailing platform receives and assigns both ride and charge requests, based on the outcome of the process described in Methods, in which the EV fleet and the power utility company engage in an incentive-assignment process.

-$\bullet$ \emph{Case 2}: this is a further extension of \emph{case 1}, and includes the option of ride-sharing.
-In this case, EVs are allowed to pick up more passengers during the trip provided they are willing to ride-share and have a common destination.
+$\bullet$ \emph{Case 2}: this extends \emph{case 1} enabling the ride-sharing option: here, EVs are allowed to pick up more passengers during the trip provided they are willing to ride-share and have a common destination.
 Each additional passenger can cause a delay of up to 4 minutes.